UKCloud/documentation/articles/azure/azs-how-create-azure-group.md

 5. Click the **Add** option.

-6. From the **Role** list, select the appropriate role that you want to assign to the group:
+6. From the **Role** list, select the appropriate role that you want to assign to the group.

-    - **Owner**---Members of the group have full access to all resources and can manage access to resources
-    - **Contributor**---Members of the group can create and manage all resources but cannot manage access to resources
-    - **Reader**---Members of the group can view everything but cannot make any changes

 7. In the **Select** field, enter the name of the group you created in [Creating a group for UKCloud for Microsoft Azure users](#creating-a-group-for-azure-users).